Gethin1990/auth_demo/README.md

 # Auth Demo For Python

 This Demo is use fastapi to build the solution of authoritarian and authenticate.
 This Demo is build by VS Code.
 The project is build form 0 to 1 for python exercise.
+The Demo is only for interview building, Base I have not builded API by python, it is the fist time for me to build the demo, it is simple and still have many improvements.

 ## How to build and debug the code